Warkanlock/running-wasm4/README.md

-# wasm4-rust-hello-world
+# Running

-A game written in Rust for the [WASM-4](https://wasm4.org) fantasy console.
+A simple implementation of a box with infinite borders showing the basic functionalities provided by wasm4.org

 ## Building

-Build the cart by running:
+Build the demo using:

 ```shell
 cargo build --release